 Never in history have so many people lived so long.
-People aged 60 and older now make ups 12.3 per cent of the global population.
 Thanks to leaps in medical science, technology and economic opportunity, this includes individuals who have acquired disability earlier in life as well as the general population aging into disability.
 Challenges and opportunities abound.
-How can families and guardians, clinicians and direct support staff provide the care our diverse elderly communities require?
+How can families and guardians, clinicians and support staff provide the care our diverse elderly communities require?

 For more information about this topic area, please contact the Conference Team at email@example.com.
 For general information on the conference, please contact Charmaine Crockett at firstname.lastname@example.org, (808) 956-7539.
 For registration questions please contact the registration desk at (808) 956-8816, fax (808) 956-4437 or email email@example.com.